Dilepton Radiation from Strongly Interacting Systems: Survey on Experimental Results

-An alternative approach to explain the dielectron spectral distribution below the $\rho$ meson pole masses is to apply dedicated electromagnetic baryon transition form factors (eTTF) at the resonance photon vertex.
-An attempt in this direction has been made including eTFFs only for the $\Delta\rightarrow \mrN\,\gamma^*$ transition based on the covariant quark model of Ramahlo and Pe\~na.
-In contrast to the \pp\ collisions at $1.25$\gev~ discussed above, a prominent enhancement at the vector meson pole is visible (left panel of Fig.~\ref{fig:hades-pp35}, ($\Delta$ Ramalho)).
+An alternative approach to explain the dielectron spectral distribution below the \textrho ~meson pole masses is to apply dedicated electromagnetic baryon transition form factors at the resonance photon vertex.
+An attempt in this direction has been made including eTFFs only for the $\Delta\rightarrow \mrN\,\gamma^*$ transition based on the covariant quark model of Ramalho and Pe\~na.
+In contrast to the \pp\ collisions at $1.25$\gev~ discussed above, a prominent enhancement at the vector meson pole is visible (left panel of Fig.\,\ref{fig:hades-pp35}, (\textDelta\ Ramalho)).
 However, the inclusion of the predicted eTTF seems to deteriorate the agreement with data (dashed line).
 It is also questionable if such an approach is justified for the $\Delta(1232)$ resonance for masses far above the pole ($1232$\mevcc).
 Moreover, there are various parameterizations used to model the high-mass tail of the $\Delta(1232)$ and it is not clear which one has to be chosen.
 Its exact shape has a substantial influence on the calculated dielectron production rates (see for discussion \cite{Bratkovskaya:2013vx}).
 A more consistent calculation including eTFF's for all higher mass resonances is not available yet from this model.

-It should be also noted that in the exclusive dielectron spectrum contributions from three body decays, like $\eta$ Dalitz, are almost completely removed by the kinematics, and the invariant mass spectrum is sensitive to the dilepton mass distribution from $\mathrm{R}\,\rightarrow \mrp\,\rho (\rightarrow \mree)$ decay.
-Indeed, the mass distribution shown in the right panel of Fig.~\ref{fig:hades-pp35} can be considered, after subtraction of the $\omega$ line, as the line shape of the $\rho$ meson produced in this reaction.
-It shows a broad distribution located below the meson pole and hence can not be described by a simple Breit-Wigner form.
-The reason is the strong coupling of the $\rho$ meson to baryons.
-Taking a more microscopic view one can argue that the intermediary $\rho$ meson is modified by the vicinity of the baryon.
+It should be also noted that in the exclusive dielectron spectrum contributions from three body decays, like \texteta\ Dalitz, are almost completely removed by the kinematics, and the invariant mass spectrum is sensitive to the dilepton mass distribution from $\mathrm{R}\,\rightarrow \mrp\,\rho (\rightarrow \mree)$ decay.
+Indeed, the mass distribution shown in the right panel of Fig.\,\ref{fig:hades-pp35} can be considered, after subtraction of the \textomega\ line, as the line shape of the \textrho ~meson produced in this reaction.
+It shows a broad distribution located below the meson pole and hence cannot be described by a simple Breit-Wigner form.
+The reason is the strong coupling of the \textrho ~meson to baryons.
+Taking a more microscopic view one can argue that the intermediary \textrho ~meson is modified by the vicinity of the baryon.
 Hence, ``medium effects'' are already apparent in \pp\ collisions.
-This phenomenon is of particular importance in the description of thermal radiation of baryon dominated resonance gas (\mycf Sec.~\ref{sec:thermal-radiation}).
+This phenomenon is of particular importance in the description of thermal radiation of a baryon dominated resonance gas (\mycf Sec.\,\ref{sec:thermal-radiation}).